ParkerICI/premessa/README.md

 ## Starting the GUI and selecting the working directory

+Sample data for testing is available [here](https://github.com/nolanlab/bead-normalization/tree/master/sample_data) (only download the FCS in the top level directory, not the contents of the beads and normed sub-folders).

 You can start the cytofNormalizeR GUI by typing the following commands in your R session

 ```